-The lithology of the upper part of Hole U1414A is characterized by a predominantly monotonous, terrigenous sequence of soft, light greenish gray hemipelagic silty clay to clay with some small sand layers in the uppermost part of Unit I (Subunit IA) and an increasing amount of calcareous nannofossils in the lower part (Subunit IB).
+The majority of the week was spent at Site U1414.
+The upper part of Hole U1414A is characterized by a predominantly monotonous, terrigenous sequence of soft, light greenish gray hemipelagic silty clay to clay with some small sand layers in the uppermost part of Unit I (Subunit IA) and an increasing amount of calcareous nannofossils in the lower part (Subunit IB).
 Terrigenous material (lithic fragments, glass shards, and minerals) decreases with depth.
 The Unit I/II boundary at 145.34 mbsf separates greenish gray nannofossil-rich clay sediments from calcareous ooze.
 Unit II (145.3-309.4 mbsf) is a 164.03 m thick, moderately consolidated, interval that is characterized in the upper part by nannofossil calcareous ooze.
 In the lower part it is alternating calcareous nannofossil ooze and biosilica-rich calcareous ooze.
 Unit III (309.4-375.3 mbsf) is a 65.88 m thick interval that is characterized by a sequence of lithified, calcareous and siliceous, cemented silt- and sandstone that probably lost biogenic components as a result of diagenetic remobilization but still preserves the original sedimentary structures such as bedding and bioturbation.
 Tephra layers and pods are rare (1%) but, despite their dark brown to black macroscopic appearance, the glass shards are mainly transparent under the microscope, implying a rather evolved than a mafic volcanic origin.

-Igneous basement, encountered at 375.2 mbsf, comprises a ~65 m thick sequence of massive basalt (Cores 344-U1414A-45R to 59R; Unit 1) overlying a 1.5 m thick interval of intercalated sediment.
-Below the sediment is a second (at least $\sim$ 30 m thick) massive basaltic unit (Unit 2).
+Igneous basement, encountered at 375 mbsf, comprises a ~65 m thick sequence of massive basalt (Cores 344-U1414A-45R to 59R) overlying a 1.5 m thick interval of intercalated sediment.
+Below the sediment is a second (at least ~30 m thick) massive basaltic unit.
+We tentatively identify two units based on the presence of the intercalated sediment interval, which defines a clear boundary between these two units.